Skip to content

 senderType: PlainAccountType

-The type of the transaction's sender. "basic" are regular private-key controlled addresses, "vesting" and "htlc" are those contract types respectively, and "staking" is the staking contract.
+The account type of the transaction's sender. "basic" are regular private-key controlled accounts, "vesting" and "htlc" are contracts, and "staking" is the staking contract.

 size